 A missed period is the most prominent sign of pregnancy.
-But the body begins to indicate you about your pregnancy even before your menstrual date.
-Here are some such symptoms:
+But the body begins to indicate your pregnancy even before your menstrual date.
+Here is how.

-If you had unprotected sex around the ovulation time i.e., your fertile window, there is a possibility of you getting pregnant.
-You will experience menstrual cramps, light spotting or bleeding before a week or two of your missed period.
-Not everyone experiences the same symptoms, but if they occur, they could be the very early signs of pregnancy.
+If you had unprotected sex during your fertile window, there is a chance that you might get pregnant.
+You will experience menstrual cramps, light spotting or bleeding a week or two before the expected date of the period.
+Not everyone experiences the same symptoms, but if you do, they could be the very early signs of pregnancy.

 Implantation takes place when the fertilized egg attaches to the lining of the uterus.
 It occurs around six to ten days after ovulation.
-If your cycle is regular (i.e., 28-day cycle), you will experience implantation bleeding and cramping in the third week (i.e., around days 20 to 24), a week or so before the missed period (1).
+If your cycle is regular (28-day cycle), you will experience implantation bleeding and cramping in the third week (around days 20 to 24), a week or so before the missed period (1).

-Implantation bleeding is light as you may observe just a few drops of blood in your underwear or while wiping your vagina.
-It may last for some hours or several days.
+Implantation bleeding is light, and you may notice just a few drops of blood in your underwear or while wiping your vagina.
+This bleeding may last for some hours or several days.
 Heavy bleeding could be a sign of miscarriage or a period.

 2. Elevated basal body temperature:

-The BBT changes are subtle and you will be able to observe a change in them after you track it every day for a few months.
+The changes in basal body temperature are subtle, and you will be able to notice them only if you have been tracking the temperature every day for a few months.

 3. Sore, tender and heavy breasts:

 Breast changes are also early signs of pregnancy.
-The moment you conceive, hormones send signals to the breasts to get ready in 40 weeks.
+The moment you conceive, hormones signal the breasts to prepare for lactation.

 If you are pregnant, you should begin taking prenatal vitamins every day.
 Do not take caffeine and associated products.
 Sleep well to fight fatigue.

-As fatigue can also be due to health issues like anemia, hypothyroidism, etc., you cannot assume that you are pregnant by this symptom alone.
+As fatigue can also be due to other health issues such as anemia, hypothyroidism, etc., you cannot assume that you are pregnant by this symptom alone.

 Nausea or morning sickness is a classic sign of pregnancy that you can notice in the early stages.
-It will afflict you in the initial weeks of missed period even before your pregnancy is confirmed.
+It will afflict you in the initial weeks around the missed period, even before your pregnancy is confirmed.
 You will feel dizzy, weak, and may want to throw up at times.

-Though you may feel nauseous at any time of the day, the early mornings would be the worse.
+You may feel nauseous at any time of the day, but early mornings would be the worse.
 About 75% of women experience morning sickness, but the severity may vary from one woman to another, and with each pregnancy.
-The condition may be worse in your first pregnancy, but may subside with the eventual ones.
+The condition may be worse in your first pregnancy but may subside with the eventual ones.